alemrlss/alemrlss/README.md

 👋 I'm Alejandro Morales, passionate about fullstack development.
 My main goal is to build effective solutions that provide a great user experience.
 I comfortably like to work on the frontend as well as the backend.
 I love tackling technical challenges and finding elegant solutions to complex problems.
 My approach is based on using the latest technologies and best practices to create high performance and scalable applications.

-- 🗺️  I'm based in Maracaibo, Venezuela
+- 🗺️  I'm based in Madrid, Spain
 - 🧠  I am always in constant learning
 - 💼 I am willing to collaborate in projects with great impact in technology where expectations are exceeded
 - 📧  You can contact me at [alejandroaml0528@gmail.com](mailto:alejandroaml0528@gmail.com)